concept-plus/fda-go-design/README.md

 The user interface design was developed through an iterative approach.
 The initial design was developed during the participatory design workshop.
 Paper wireframes were then created and users were asked to complete a series of tasks and provide feedback as well as accessing an interactive clickable prototype.
 The wireframes and clickable prototypes were updated based on feedback captured and users were put through another round of interviews to refine the design even further.

+# Design Style Guide

+To establish and retain the branding for the FDA-GO a design style guide was created to ensure that branding assets and guidelines are followed.
+See the [FDA-GO Design Style Guide ](http://fdago-styleguide.conceptplusllc.net/) for complete details.

 # Agile Aproach